 The Normans arrived in southwestern Wales at the end of the 11th century.
 It was then that Roger de Montgomery, Earl of Shrewsbury took over Pembrokeshire, and Henry de Beaumont, Earl of Warwick conquered the Gower peninsula.
 Over the following decades, the Normans expanded their territory and secured new acquisitions by building strongholds at importent points.
-Built around 1112, the Llansteffan Castle was one of those new strongholds, erected to secure the mouth of the Tywi River.
+Built in the first quarter of the 12th century, Llansteffan Castle was one of these new strongholds, erected to secure the mouth of the Tywi River.

 The castle has survived to modern times in the form of a ruin.
 The circumference of the defensive walls has been preserved for a longer length, especially from the north, east and west.
 From the inner ward a gatehouse is visible, only the foundations remain from the cylindrical tower.
 The lower ward with the outer gate (Great Gatehouse), the north-eastern tower, the ruins of the north-western tower, the barn and the east corner have been very well preserved.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.